 UCSF Pediatric Urology Fellowship Description

-The pediatric urology fellowship is open to persons who have completed a residency program in urology, will preferably be a candidate for the American Board of Urology and must be eligible to obtain a California medical license.
-To determine if you are eligible, please refer to the flowchart here.
+The pediatric urology fellowship is open to US and Canadian citizens who have completed an approved ACGME or RCPS residency program in urology, preferably a candidate for the American Board of Urology and eligible to obtain a full Physician and Surgeon’s CA medical license.

-Applicants are prescreened by Laurence Baskin, MD, Chief of Pediatric Urology and Fellowship Director, and the UCSF Pediatric Urology Fellowship Review Committee.
+Applicants are pre-screened by Hillary L. Copp, MD, MS, Fellowship Director, and the UCSF Pediatric Urology Fellowship Review Committee.
 Finalists are interviewed by UCSF Pediatric Urology Faculty and current research and clinical pediatric urology fellows in the winter and spring prior to the match.
-Those interested in applying to the Pediatric Urology Fellowship Program should email a curriculum vitae, three letters of recommendation, the SPU Universal application form and the UCSF Fellowship Application to Laurence Baskin, MD c/o Joannie O'Leary:
+Those interested in applying to the Pediatric Urology Fellowship Program should email a cover letter, personal statement, curriculum vitae, three letters of recommendation, a headshot photo (jpeg) and the SPU Universal application form to Hillary L. Copp, MD, MS, c/o Katherine Jung

 Research Fellowship Application Process

-Persons interested in applying to the pediatric urology research fellowship program should email a cover letter, curriculum vitae, three letters of recommendation, and the UCSF Fellowship Application to Larry Baskin c/o Joannie O'Leary:
+Persons interested in applying to the pediatric urology research fellowship program should email a cover letter, curriculum vitae, three letters of recommendation, a headshot photo (jpeg), and the UCSF Fellowship Application to Hillary L. Copp, MD, MS, c/o Katherine Jung: